Eugene Zimmerman

 Eugene "Zim" Zimmerman (May 26, 1862 – March 26, 1935) was a Swiss-American cartoonist.
+Much of his work appeared in the magazines Puck and, later, Judge.

 Early life

 He was born in Basel, Switzerland.
 His mother died and he was sent to live with relatives in Alsace.
 In 1867 his father, who was a baker, and an older brother emigrated to the United States.
 In 1868 Zimmerman was placed on a ship and followed them.

 Poverty and restricted circumstances characterized his early years as he moved from relatives to working in different jobs.
 In 1877 he became an apprentice sign painter and continued in this line of work for several years, nurturing a desire to become a professional cartoonist.
-By copying the work of cartoonists, he acquired the skills necessary to gather a portfolio, which gained him an interview in May 1883 with Joseph Keppler, the director of Puck Magazine.
+By copying the work of cartoonists, he acquired the skills necessary to gather a portfolio, which gained him an interview in May 1883 with Joseph Keppler, the director of Puck magazine.
 He was hired and began work at one of the most remarkable satirical magazines of the late 19th century.
 While he worked at Puck, he supplemented his income with lucrative freelance work.
 In 1885 he dropped the last portion of his signature and became known as Zim.